JeremyKRay/Mapping_Earthquakes/README.md

 ### Results

+Click the link below to view the map.

+[Mapping Earthquakes](https://jeremykray.github.io/Mapping_Earthquakes/)

 A snapshot of the map is shown below.

-[Mapping Earthquakes](https://jeremykray.github.io/Mapping_Earthquakes/)

 ![Mapping Earthquakes](https://github.com/JeremyKRay/Mapping_Earthquakes/blob/819862b19a746455c43e560e8141e1df7a2a3973/Earthquake_Challenge/Mapping_Earthquakes.png)